5 Factors More Important Than Rate of Return

 Planning for a Longer Life Expectancy

-So, when we do a plan, we’re planning for a longer life expectancy.
+So, when we build someone’s financial plan, we plan for a longer life expectancy.
 More time puts more stress on the plan itself.
-If you can live to 95 or 100 and your plan says you’ve can have enough money to do that, that’s great.
+If you can live to 95 or 100 and your plan says you can have enough money to do that, that’s great.
 But if you do live a shorter time despite having that longer life expectancy factored into your plan, you’re just going to leave more money to your beneficiaries or to your surviving spouse.
 That obviously helps them after you’re gone.

 5. A Life Plan with Goals for Retirement

-But I think even more critical than time is our fifth factor that’s more important than rate of return, and that’s having a life plan with goals for retirement.
+Even more critical than time is our fifth factor that’s more important than rate of return.
+That’s having a life plan with goals for retirement.
 Don’t just think about your retirement in numbers.
 It’s about what you’re going to do with the rest of your life.